SalomePlatform/adao/doc/en/ref_output_variables.rst

   IndexOfOptimum
     *List of integers*.
 Each element is the iteration index of the optimum obtained at the current step the optimization algorithm.
-It is not necessarely the number of the last iteration.
+It is not necessarily the number of the last iteration.

     Example : ``i = ADD.get("MahalanobisConsistency")[-1]``